 If you haven’t picked up on the buzz already there is a new super venue in town, not one, but four food and beverage experiences launching at the same time.
-Bonica, La Mezcaleria, El Paso and La Barra.
-This is the story of how we pulled the project together.
+Bonica, La Mezcaleria, El Paisa and La Barra.
+Here’s the story of how we pulled the project together.

-To give a bit of context, we’ve been doing this since 2005, and over the years we’ve refined our process, introduced and removed steps.
+To give a bit of context, we’ve been doing this since 2005.
+Over the years we’ve refined our process, introduced as well as removed steps.
 It’s an ongoing trial and error that evolves with the market.
-For now we’ve got it down to the following ten steps, and this process works whether you’re a tech crypto start up or luxury Bund champagne bar!
+For now we’ve got it down to the following ten steps and this process works whether you’re a tech crypto start-up or luxury Bund champagne bar!

 Trends and possibilities change so fast, even after years of branding restaurants there is something new to learn every month.
 Our research covers stakeholders, competitors and inspiration.
 Something that is uniquely Thread however is how we look at brands, we try and think about how concepts come together.

-From that starting point we can build a story, the identity and the interior design brief.
-Even the brief for food presentation all comes from a combination of these two concepts.
+From that starting point, we build a story, the identity and the interior design brief.
+Even the brief for food presentation comes from these two concepts.

-We did the same with La Mezcaleria, where this is a combination of spiritual plant medicine and gritty Oaxaca street art and those two things together give a very unique twist on a Mexican bar which could have so easily been day-of-the-dead skulls, cactuses and cliché sombreros.
-It’s through this process that enable us create a concept that stands out and is clear for designers and marketeers to roll with.
+The approach was the same for La Mezcaleria.
+This became a combination of spiritual plant medicine and gritty Oaxaca street art, giving a unique twist on a Mexican bar which could have easily been a cliché of day-of-the-dead skulls, cactuses and sombreros.
+It’s through this process that enables us to create a concept that stands out and is clear for designers and marketers to roll with.

-The next step in the process is to create moodboards.
-We love them!
-As the years have gone on creating new boards has become an art form, taking google images, historical blogs and stock images to create rich boards.
+We love moodboards!
+As the years have gone on, creating new boards has become an art form.
+We sift through pages and pages of Google images, stock photos, and all sorts of travel-historical-design-food blogs to create rich boards.

 One of the biggest challenges as a branding agency is creating a concept when the interior design has already been decided.
-Our work with the client is to help brief and inspire the interior team.
-We don’t touch the interior design, nor do we claim to be able to, crossing design disciplines is harder than you might think!
+This is because our work should help brief and inspire the interior design in the first place.
+The value that comes from this is a holistic experience the moment your customer walks through your doors.

 At Thread, we pitch designers up against each other to compete for designing the identity.
 Each designer creates a concept based on the strategy, moodboards and a creative brief.
-From there we develop two or three concepts, post presentation a winner is chosen by the client and we refine this until we have the concept that you see today.
+From there we develop two or three concepts, the “winner” is chosen by the client and we refine it until we have the final concept.

 Industry mumbo jumbo?
-Probably, but this is what we call all the graphics that are not the logo; could be quotes, patterns, illustrations.
+Probably, but this is what we call all the graphics that are not the logo

 What’s this?
 Not so much of a step but a working process.

-For a big menu project like CHILI’S – MENU CONSULTING AND EXECUTION we would quote for the whole project, strategy, planning, psychology, wireframe, photography, layout, final artwork etc, however for this project the client needed 18 different menus, of various sizes, not only that, the content would be created as we’re designing.
-Additionally while the menu design is ongoing, we’re supporting production for all the other elements.
-This is where a different billing model comes in, rather than a scope, we hire out a senior art director for a month at a time, managed by the client directly, this gives full focus, maximum hours and minimum cost with no surprises.
+For a big menu project like CHILI’S – MENU CONSULTING AND EXECUTION we would quote for the whole project which includes strategy, planning, menu psychology, wireframing, photography, layout, final artwork etc. However, for this project the client needed 18 different menus of various sizes and content that wasn’t quite nailed down.
+Additionally, while the menu design was ongoing, we were supporting production for all the other elements.
+This is where a different billing model becomes more appropriate for the client.
+Rather than a scope of work, we hire out a senior art director for a month at a time, who is managed by the client directly.
+This gives full focus, maximum hours and minimum cost with no surprises for the client.

 As mentioned above menus are huge projects on their own, let alone when you have 18 of them to design.
 Menu psychology is a polarising topic, and with a new brand with no POS data there is a lot of intuition involved.
-We try and bring in as much insight as possible to encourage upsell, however there is always a trade off between selling and experience.
+We try and bring in as much insight as possible to encourage upsell, cross sell, or a higher average check, however there’s always a trade off between selling and delivering on an experience.

 Arguably the most tricky part of the project, as not only does this require design skills, but also an in-depth knowledge of materials and production methodologies.
-Sometimes the most stressful part of the project, as mistakes cost money, and the eagerness to experiment is high (a terrible combination).
+Sometimes the most stressful part of the project, as mistakes cost money and there’s always an eagerness to experiment (a terrible combination).
 Fortunately experience helps, as does having a solid partner MADE.
-If you’re curious, our process by now has gotten fairly smooth.
-Design > photoshop mockups > production samples > supplier meetings >final spec and approval > production and installation with design team QA.
+If you’re curious, our process by now has become fairly smooth.
+Design > photoshop mockups > production samples > supplier meetings > final specs and approval > production and installation with design team QA.
 It’s dirty work, but it looks sexy in the end.

-There comes a time to hand the baby over, and rather than dump 500 design files on a marketing team, we create sets of guidelines and templates to make that transition as easy as possible.
-From the expected logo useage rules, typography and image choice, to marketing templates, file naming and folder layout maps, to all the documents a team might need to keep the brand developing for years.
+There comes a time to hand the baby over.
+Rather than dump 500 design files on a marketing team, we created four sets of guidelines and templates to make the transition as easy as possible.
+From the expected logo usage rules, typography and image choice, to marketing templates, file naming and folder layout maps, to all the documents a team might need to keep the brand developing for years.

 Few examples of what the Armada team have been producing.

 As a team of foodies, our favourite reason to get involved in restaurant projects is being able to experience the fruits of our labours, something that can not be said for investment bank annual reports or logos for hospitals.
-When all said and done there is nothing better than being inside the experience that you were a bit part in the creation of.
+When all is said and done there is nothing better than being inside the experience that you played a part in creating.

-We really are only a small piece of the puzzle, a project like this can not come together without dedications from a huge number of teams, many of which we haven’t mentioned.
+We were only a piece of the larger puzzle, a project like this could not have come together without the dedication of a huge number of teams, many of which we haven’t mentioned.